-- 2. Applicant must have submitted a qualified SBIR or STTR Phase I proposal to a participating Federal agency in response to a specific Federal solicitation. - 3.
-Applicant must meet all Federal SBIR/STTR Program eligibility requirements that are applicable to the relevant Federal solicitation. - 4.
-Applicant may not receive concurrent funding support from other sources that duplicates the purpose of the Incentive Award. - 5.
-Applicant must conduct at least 51% of the activities described in the Federal SBIR or STTR proposal in North Carolina, and must maintain significant North Carolina operations during the entire corresponding Federal SBIR or STTR Phase I project, if awarded Federal funding. - 6.
-Proposals resubmitted to a Federal agency, for which the Applicant has already received an Incentive Award, are not eligible for an additional Incentive Award. - 7.
-Any Applicant that, in the judgment of the Board, has failed to correct a material breach of a grant agreement or award under any program administered by the Board is ineligible to submit an Application. - 8.
+- 6. Proposals resubmitted to a Federal agency, for which the Applicant has already received an Incentive Award, are not eligible for an additional Incentive Award; - 7.
+Any Applicant that, in the judgment of the Board, has failed to correct a material breach of a grant agreement or award under any program administered by the Board is ineligible to submit an Application; and - 8.
 Applicant must satisfy any other eligibility requirements established by the Board and published in the Incentive Solicitation. - 9.
 For STTR Incentive Awards, substantial cooperative research collaboration between the Small Business and a single research institution must be proposed.
 For SBIR Incentive Awards, collaboration between the Small Business and other organizations, including research institutions, may be proposed. - F. LIMITATIONS ON INCENTIVE AWARDS.
-An Applicant may receive no more than one (1) Incentive Award during the period covered by an Incentive Solicitation, and no more than a total of ten (10) Incentive Awards over its lifetime.

-Specific Limitations on STTR Incentive Awards.
+An Applicant may receive no more than two (2) Incentive Awards during the period covered by an Incentive Solicitation, and no more than a total of ten (10) Incentive Awards over its lifetime. - Specific Limitations on STTR Incentive Awards.
 Federal STTR awards are granted to a cooperative research collaboration between a Small Business and a single research institution.
 The Board will consider for reimbursement under the Incentive Program only the expenses directly incurred by the Small Business Applicant in the collaboration, up to the limits established in the Incentive Solicitation.
-The research institution component of the collaboration is ineligible for funds under the Incentive Program and the expenses incurred by it are specifically excluded from consideration in establishing the amount of any Incentive Award made to a Small Business.

-G. INCENTIVE SOLICITATION, PERIOD, AND SUBMISSION.
+The research institution component of the collaboration is ineligible for funds under the Incentive Program, and the expenses incurred by it are specifically excluded from consideration in establishing the amount of any Incentive Award made to a Small Business. - G. INCENTIVE SOLICITATION, PERIOD, AND SUBMISSION.
 For each funding cycle of the Incentive Program, the Board will issue a request for funding proposals in the form of an Incentive Solicitation.
-These Guidelines are incorporated into all Incentive Solicitations, which shall also include but not be limited to: opening and closing dates for the solicitation (the "Incentive Solicitation Period"), the award amount available, reporting and proposal preparation guidance, and any required Application forms.
+These Guidelines are incorporated into all Incentive Solicitations, which shall also include but not be limited to opening and closing dates for the solicitation (the "Incentive Solicitation Period"); the award amount available; reporting and proposal preparation guidance; and any required Application forms.

-No Applications or supplemental materials submitted in response to an Incentive Solicitation will be accepted after its closing date, or after funds available for Incentive Awards have been exhausted.
+No Applications or supplemental materials submitted in response to an Incentive Solicitation will be accepted after its closing date or after funds available for Incentive Awards have been exhausted.

 H. APPLICATION REQUIREMENTS.
-Applicants must use the required forms provided in the Incentive Solicitation and must fully comply with all requirements of these Guidelines and the Incentive Solicitation within the time period specified, in order to be eligible for an Incentive Award.
+Applicants must use the required forms provided in the Incentive Solicitation and must fully comply with all requirements of these Guidelines and the Incentive Solicitation within the time period specified in order to be eligible for an Incentive Award.
 Applications that do not include ALL of the documents specified in the Incentive Solicitation, or that contain documents that have not been fully completed, will be considered incomplete and will be returned to the Applicant without further review.
-At its discretion, the Board may request supplemental materials from the Applicant and such materials must be received within 15 days of the date of the request or the Application may be returned to the Applicant without further review.
+In its discretion, the Board may request supplemental materials from the Applicant.
+Such materials must be received within fifteen (15) days of the date of the request, or the Application may be returned to the Applicant without further review.

-Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under the Incentive Program may be excluded from the Application.
+Proprietary or classified material included in a proposal for Federal funding, but not directly related to the Applicant's eligibility under the Incentive Program, may be excluded from the Application.
 If excluded, the Applicant must submit a notarized statement, signed by an authorized official of the Applicant, attesting that the excluded material is proprietary or classified and that economic harm or violation of Federal rules pertaining to classified materials will result if such materials are submitted.